 - Requirements for a residence permit for IT specialists: proof of at least two years of work experience and an annual salary of at least USD 25,000 (or the equivalent in lari)

-- To obtain a classic work residence permit, the following documents must be submitted to the House of Justice:
+- To obtain a standard work residence permit, the following documents must be submitted to the House of Justice:

 | For labor migrants | For self-employed individuals |